CT scan: Grayscale

 Pixels in an image obtained by CT scanning are displayed in terms of relative radiodensity.
 The pixel itself is displayed according to the mean attenuation of the tissue(s) that it corresponds to on a scale from +3,071 (most attenuating) to −1,024 (least attenuating) on the Hounsfield scale.
 A pixel is a two dimensional unit based on the matrix size and the field of view.
 When the CT slice thickness is also factored in, the unit is known as a voxel, which is a three-dimensional unit.
 Water has an attenuation of 0 Hounsfield units (HU), while air is −1,000 HU, cancellous bone is typically +400 HU, and cranial bone can reach 2,000 HU.
-The attenuation of metallic implants depends on the atomic number of the element used: Titanium usually has an amount of +1000 HU, iron steel can completely extinguish the X-ray and is, therefore, responsible for well-known line-artifacts in computed tomograms.
+The attenuation of metallic implants depends on the atomic number of the element used: Titanium usually has an amount of +1000 HU, iron steel can completely block the X-ray and is, therefore, responsible for well-known line-artifacts in computed tomograms.
 Artifacts are caused by abrupt transitions between low- and high-density materials, which results in data values that exceed the dynamic range of the processing electronics.

 Windowing

 CT data sets have a very high dynamic range which must be reduced for display or printing.
 This is typically done via a process of "windowing", which maps a range (the "window") of pixel values to a grayscale ramp.
 For example, CT images of the brain are commonly viewed with a window extending from 0 HU to 80 HU.
-Pixel values of 0 and lower, are displayed as black; values of 80 and higher are displayed as white; values within the window are displayed as a grey intensity proportional to position within the window.
+Pixel values of 0 and lower, are displayed as black; values of 80 and higher are displayed as white; values within the window are displayed as a gray intensity proportional to position within the window.
 The window used for display must be matched to the X-ray density of the object of interest, in order to optimize the visible detail.
+Window width and window level parameters are used to control the windowing of a scan.